Hello, Cookies and Scones!!

 I have had tremendous success using nut butters in recipes.
 Have you seen these super popular recipes using nut butters? (click on images to see recipes)

 Why do I like to use nut butters?
 Well for several reasons.
-One it creates a smooth velvety and non gritty finished produce and 2, no additional fat is usually needed in the recipe.
+One it creates a smooth velvety and non-gritty finished product and 2, no additional fat is usually needed in the recipe.

 Yep, this is clearly my new favorite ingredient to bake with!!
 And better yet, it is super easy and affordable to make your own blanched almond butter!